CapMousse/include.js/README.markdown

 })
 ```

-Modules can use dependencies to work, as an array on second place on `include()` :
+Modules can have dependencies to work, as an array on second argument off `include()` :

 ```javascript
 include('App.Nasa', ['App/Rover.js', 'App.Planet'], function(Rover, Planet){